 Yes.
-Face value is the actual taxes owed on the parcel plus fees, penalties, etc.
+Face value is the actual taxes owed on the parcel plus any fees, penalties, etc.

 Yes.
 You can increase, decrease or clear your max overbid for a parcel during the live auction.
-However, if you are the current winning bidder, you are responsible for the total purchase shown until you are outbid.
+However, if you are the current winning bidder, you cannot clear/remove your bid and are responsible for the total purchase shown until you are outbid.

 No. The minimum bid is the face value amount.

 19. Does the live bidding screen display the current winning bid?